 Our Stranger Safety Resources show how to protect children from kidnapping without making them fearful:

 Kidpower Everyday Safety Skills Research Study: http://www.prweb.com/releases/kidpower/research-efficacy/prweb10641948.htm

 Kidpower Teenpower Fullpower International is a global nonprofit leader in providing positive, effective child protection education and personal safety skills to all ages and abilities.
-Since being established in 1989, Kidpower has protected over two million children, teens, and adults, including those with special needs, from bullying, sexual abuse, abduction, and other violence through workshops, consultation, and educational resources.
+Since being established in 1989, Kidpower has protected over 3 million children, teens, and adults, including those with special needs, from bullying, sexual abuse, abduction, and other violence through workshops, consultation, and educational resources.
 Our K-12 curriculum is used by families, schools, and youth organizations for their own child safety programs.
 Instead of using fear to teach violence prevention, Kidpower makes it fun to be safe! www.kidpower.org

 Share this page by using the social network links above and sign-up for our free weekly newsletter below to get inspiring success stories, answers to reader's questions, and new resources for applying Kidpower's safety and positive communication strategies to your daily life.